neverRare/butter/doc/language/null_and_optional.md

 ## Null Coalescing Operator

 You can use the `??` operator.
-TODO more explanation.
+It evaluates to left expression if its not null, otherwise, the right expression.
+This short-circuits, which means the right expression only get evaluated when the left is null.

 ```butter
 name = input ?? "unnamed";